aziontech/lib/packages/purge/README.md

 ### `purgeCacheKey`

-Purge a Cache Key from the Azion Edge cache.
+Purge a Cache Key from the Azion cache.

 **Parameters:**